1920 Giro d'Italia: Events

 The first stage was won by Giuseppe Oliveri, who beat his two teammate Gremo and Belloni in a sprint, having distanced the rest of the field by more than ten minutes.
 In that stage, the defending champion Costante Girardengo had an accident, which made him lose time.
+Gerbi was disqualified for being pulled by a car, but after protests by fans he was allowed to continue.
+This stage was the first stage in the history of the Giro that was not fully run in Italy, going through Switzerland before finishing in Italy.

 In the second stage, Oliveri and Girardengo both abandoned.

 Belloni won the second stage, and became the new leader in the race.
 Belloni also won the third stage; Girardengo's team had left the race at that point.

 In the fourth stage, Alavoine attacked, and won by more than half an hour.

 In the fifth stage, Alavoine sprinted to the victory, but second-placed Torricelli complained to the jury.
 The jury accepted Torricelli's complaints, and Torricelli became the winner of the stage.
 The Legnano team did not think that this penalty was sufficient, and left the race.
 This meant that only the Bianchi-Pirelli team was left in the race, together with some isolated riders.
 Commenters said that this Giro had been sick since the second stage, but that it was dead after the fifth stage.
 In that fifth stage, Belloni lost time, and Gremo became the new leader.

 The seventh stage was the deciding stage: Belloni won much time on his competitors.

 In the last stage, there were only ten riders left.
 They stayed together for most of the stage.
 Near the end, Schierano was left behind, and the nine other riders rode to the finish together, in the hippodrome Trotter in Via Padova, Turin.
 When they reached the hippodrome, they were sent to the wrong entrance.
 Schierano, coming slightly later, used the correct entrance, and he reached the finish first.
 Initially, the jury said that Schierano won the stage, and that all other riders were ex aequo in second place, but later the jury decided to nullify the results.
 Times taken at the entrance of the velodrome were used for the general classification, and stage prizes were shared among all riders.